 The lower portion of the Whitetail (approximately 250 feet thick) is nearly conglomerate-free.
 Snotnicki & Ferguson (Geologic Map of the Goldfield Quadrangle) label the lower portion of the Whitetail as Tertiary Sandstone(Ts).
 This arkosic sandstone is composed of fragments of eroded granite.

-Pre – Cambrian Granite – This is the basement rock and varies in texture from a medium equi-granular granite to that of pegmatite granite with large phenocrysts of Orthoclase approximately 2 inches in width.
+Pre – Cambrian Granite – This is the basement rock and varies in texture from a medium equi-granular granite to that of pegmatite granite with large phenocrysts of feldspar approximately 2 inches in width.